growthbook/growthbook/packages/sdk-js/README.md

 });
 ```

-There are 2 ways to use GrowthBook in a Node.js environment: instance-per-request or singleton.
+There are 2 ways to use GrowthBook in a Node.js environment depending on where you want to declare user attributes.

 ### Instance per Request

-In this mode, you create a separate GrowthBook instance for every incoming request.
+In this mode, you create a separate GrowthBook instance for every incoming request that includes user-specific attributes.
+This has more overhead, but ensures you only need to define user attributes once instead of passing them throughout your app.

 This is easiest if you use a middleware:

 ```js
 // Example using Express